Doctor of Physical Therapy (D.P.T.)

 Program Dismissal

-Program dismissal may result in the following circumstances:
+Program dismissal may result from the following circumstances:

-• Any student who fails to earn a Pass or a final course grade of B or better in any
+- Any student who fails to earn a Pass or a final course grade of B or better in any repeated course. or

 Academic Status Letter